-->

 Indoor Plants That Can Grow in Water: A Guide to Hydroponic Houseplants

-Top 12 Hydroponic Houseplants
+Top 12 Water-Grown Houseplants

 1. Pothos (Epipremnum aureum)